xameryn/CatJam/README.md

-# CatJam
+# CatJam's Utilities

 A very scuffed bot made by some very scuffed men.

+### Discription:

+CatJam's Utilities is a Discord bot that aim's to be Kitchen Sink's spiritual successor, allowing for features such as meme creation, photo manipulation, cross platform file archiving, and much more.

-Run instructions:
+### Run Instructions:

 - Install Node.js v16.10.0

-- Open a terminal inside the root directory of the bot and enter 'npm install', this will install all the required node modules as specified in package.json
+- Open a terminal inside the root directory of the bot and enter ``npm install``, this will install all the required node modules as specified in 'package.json'

-- Make sure Discord.js is using v12 and not v13 **(v13 breaks nearly every part of the bot)**!

-- If updating from branch Version-1.0 run:

-  - npm update
-  - npm install

-- Duplicate **(not rename or delete)** the file named 'CHECK_README.js' and name it 'keys.js'.
-Then enter tokens in 'keys.js'.
+- Duplicate the file named ``CHECK_README.js`` and rename it to ``keys.js``.
+Then enter the required tokens inside the file 'keys.js'

-- Run CatJamsUtilities with either 'run.bat' or using 'npm start' in terminal.
+- Run CatJamsUtilities with either the provided ``run.bat``, or using ``npm start`` in terminal

+### Bot Usage:

+- Type $help for a full list of bot commands